Featured Webinar: AI-Enhanced API Testing: A No-Code Approach to Testing | Watch Now

 Our goal was to introduce static analysis and unit testing capabilities into large and complex projects that are based on the adaptive AUTOSAR platform.
 These projects were composed of multiple static and dynamic libraries and many executables.

-In this blog post, I’ll explain how to integrate Parasoft C/C++test static analysis capabilities into CMake-based projects.
+In this blog post, I’ll explain how to integrate C/C++test static analysis capabilities into CMake-based projects.
 You can do the same for unit testing.

 Integrating Static Analysis Into CMake-Based Projects

-To perform static code analysis, tools like Parasoft C/C++test require information about the project build.
+To perform static code analysis, tools like C/C++test require information about the project build.
 Generally, all that’s needed are compilation command lines to invoke the files that are intended for analysis.

-With Parasoft C/C++test, there are different ways to integrate into the build process.
+With C/C++test, there are different ways to integrate into the build process.
 Different build systems may require different approaches.
 With CMake-based projects, there are great options available to make static analysis effortless and require minimal changes to the workflow.
 It makes for smooth integration with C/C++test.

 CMake scripts can be easily configured to generate compile-time information as a JSON file.
 You usually get one JSON file per build.
 This JSON file contains all that the static analyzer needs to perform the code scan.
 The JSON file with compilation command lines is then created at the time of the build script generation.
 C/C++test understands this format and can use it directly as an input to performing static analysis.